geojeff/busser/README.md

 **_This program does not well work yet..._**

+UPDATE 2012-02-01: New Proxy class, improvements to configuration of server and proxies, and fixes for script building and root html.

 UPDATE 2012-01-29: Documentation and comments improvements.

 UPDATE 2012-01-28: Addition of src/CoffeeScriptHelp.md, along with many